-With news titles of “Retail Apocalypse” lingering around in masses, a drop of traffic in many area of retail, that is driving a constant pressure on productivity in store, one of the key question for the professionals working in HR Retail is how can we make Retail attractive for today’s talents?
+So you really want to Work in Retail in the Future?
+With news titles of “Retail Apocalypse” lingering around in masses, a drop of traffic in many areas of retail, that is driving a constant pressure on productivity in store, one of the key question for the professionals working in HR Retail is how can we make Retail attractive for today’s talents?

 We see also other roles of Retail changing.
 All the management chain is asked to evolve in understanding customer journey beyond the physical boundaries of stores.
 Pick-up in store, order online, returns handling, often all these add a burden to the store operations itself, without necessarily being captured by the store P&Ls, way to often limited to what happens only within the bricks of the four walls.

 if I were a young student today, looking to get my first job, why would I choose retail?

 There’s definitely not one and only answer for this that is absolutely valid.
 Also because we need to skim through all those people for which retail is the only available option (still a reality in many large and small cities).

 Asking people that are today starting their journey in this industry, with a motivation that is not just linked to the need for a basic income (a motivation we shall still respect and that will still drive a consistent part of the workforce for the year’s to come), there are some key discerning elements that people feel are relevant.